Ryan Boschetti: UCLA

-As a junior at UCLA, he recorded 23 tackles on the season to rank fourth among Bruin defensive lineman.
+As a junior at the University of California, Los Angeles, he recorded 23 tackles on the season to rank fourth among Bruins defensive lineman.
 He played in all 13 games as a senior in 2003 and finished the season eighth in tackles for the Bruins with 43 tackles, 2.5 sacks, 8 tackles for loss, and a blocked kick.

 Professional career

 Washington Redskins

 In 2004, Boschetti spent training camp with the Redskins but was released prior to the start of the regular season.
 He was immediately signed to the team's practice squad.
 On November 26, he was signed to the active roster and played in three games, recording five tackles.
 In 2005, he played in 13 games with 5 tackles.

 He was released by the Redskins on August 30, 2008, and re-signed on November 25 after the team released running back Shaun Alexander.

 Oakland Raiders

 Boschetti signed with the Oakland Raiders on April 2, 2009.
 He was released on September 5.